jrabarton/house-sensors/readme.md

 # House temperature sensors
-This was writen during the June 2025 heatwave in the UK, the idea was to experiemnet with building a simple website that shows the temperature trends for each room in my house.
+This was writen during the June 2025 heatwave in the UK, the idea was to experiment with building a simple website that shows the temperature trends for each room in my house.

 ## Overview
 I had some DHT11 and ESP01 that I wanted to use, so thought that the best way to do this would be to have each of them send the data they read each minute into a RabbitMQ instance.
 This data is consumed by a microservice that writes it into a database.
 An API then allows this data to be extracted and used.
 Finally a front end displays all this.